Home Intro Review: AXIS Ableton Effects Racks by Audiotent

 Review: AXIS Ableton Effects Racks by Audiotent

-Home Uncategorized Review: AXIS Ableton Effects Racks by Audiotent
+Home Intro Review: AXIS Ableton Effects Racks by Audiotent

 Audiotent, a manufacturer of music production tools, gathered support from some of the most prominent artists in the world through their own presets, libraries, and samples.
 Pioneers such as Adam Beyer, UMEK, and Camelphat talk highly of their developments.
 Today we want to talk about AXIS, Audiotent’s Ableton Effects Rack bundle.
 This bundle is specially designed to improve workflow.
 Down below you’ll find an extensive walkthrough of the bundle.